Isuzu D-MAX 2021+ Lock up Kit Install Video Guide

 (The following will not work with 4jj1 models prior to 2020)

-Expert mode: To use the artificial lock up without limits at lower speeds, hold down the cruise-cancel button for 1 sec while driving.
+Expert mode: To use the artificial lock up without limits at lower speeds, hold down the cruise-cancel button for 1.5+ sec while driving.
 To deactivate, tap the cancel button again.
-There is some safety built into the system, but please be aware that if you shift into lower gears while this active, you will get a nasty clunk.
-It’s purpose is to use during off road single gear use to prevent over heating of the gearbox or to use engine braking while towing under 75 kmh.
-It was a heavily requested feature that’s not for everyone.
+There is some safety built into the system, but please be aware that if you shift into lower gears (2nd and 3rd especially) while this active, you will get a nasty clunk.
+It’s requested purpose is to use lock up during off road + SINGLE manual gear use to prevent over heating of the gearbox or to use engine braking while towing under 75 kmh.
+It was a heavily requested feature when we first released this kit and we also note that its use is not intended for everyone.
+Excessive use of expert mode (forced lock up mode) can lead to excessive wear in the gearbox.
+Its intended use is for situations where a steady speed and gear is to be held where automatic function is outside its safety range.
+Some safety is built into the system, however when using the “expert mode” you are in control without most safety features.
+Your discretion of its use is paramount and this is a clear reminder that there is no chattel warranty when using this kit in general.

 To use manual gear cruise control: Setup your cruise as per normal driving.
 Then select manual with gear stick, cruise disables!
 Now tap the RES button on the steering to activate manual cruise, tap RES again to return to standard.
 The vehicle will function normally while in manual cruise, but you will notice the gear indication display has changed.
 The only reason you will want to goto standard is to have normal gear indication.